-Not 3 - Mortgage Notes Payable, Net As of June 30, 2021, VEREIT Office Assets had mortgage notes payable, net of \$158.3 million, including net discounts of \$0.2 million and net deferred financing costs of \$0.1 million, with a weighted-average years to maturity of 1.2 years and a weighted-average interest rate of 4.37%.
-As of December 31, 2020, VEREIT Office Assets had mortgage notes payable, net of \$217.6 million, including net premiums of less than \$0.1 million and net deferred financing costs of \$0.3 million, with a weighted-average years to maturity of 1.4 years and a weighted-average interest rate of 4.6%.
-The weighted average interest rate for fixed rate loams is computed using the interest rate in effect until the anticipated repayment date and the weighted average interest rate for the variable rate loam is scomputed using the interest rate in effect until the anticipated repayment date and the weighted average interest rate for the variable rate in effect until the anticipated repayment date and the weighted average interest rate for the variable for the variable rate in effect as 524.8 million.
-As of June 30, 2021, the estimated fair value of the mortgage notes payable was \$16.3 million and was estimated by discounting the expected cash flows based on estimated borrowing rates available as of the weastrement date.
-VEREIT Office Asset classified the mortgage notes payable as Level 2 under the fair value hierarchy, which includes using inputs that are observable or can be corroborated with observable market data for substantially the entire contractual lerm. corroborated with observable market data for substantially the entire contractual term.
+As of June 30, 2021, VEREIT Office Assets had mortgage notes payable, net of \$158.3 million, including net discounts of \$0.2 million and net deferred financing costs of \$0.1 million, with a weighted-average years to maturity of 1.2 years and a weighted-average interest rate of 4.37%.
+As of December 31, 2020, VEREIT Office Assets had mortgage notes payable, net of \$217.6 million, including net premiums of less than \$0.1 million and net deferred financing costs of \$0.3 million, with a weighted-average years to maturity of 1.4 years and a weighted-average interest rate of 14.6% "The weighted average interest rate for fixed rate loans is computed using the interest rate in effect until the anticipated repayment date and the weighted average interest rate for the variable rate loan is computed using the interest rate in effect as of June 30, 2021.
+As of June 30, 2021, the estimated fair value of the mortgage notes payable was \$162.3 million and was estimated by discounting the expected cash flows based on estimated borrowing rates available as of the measurement date.
+VEREIT Office Assets classified the mortgage notes payable as Level 2 under the fair value hierarchy, which includes using inputs that are observable or can be corroborated with observable market data for substantially the entire contractual term. corroborated with observable market data for substantially the entire contractual term.